 RESPONDENT’S RIGHT TO APPEAL

 A respondent who has been disciplined has the right to appeal or grieve that administrative action.
 The University of Northern Iowa has established grievance procedures for faculty, staff, and students.
 The grievance procedures will vary for faculty, Merit-System employees, Professional and Scientific staff, graduate students, and undergraduate students.
 A respondent who wishes to appeal the administrative action should select the appropriate grievance procedure and observe the requirements specified for the applicable grievance procedure.
-The respondent also has the right to appeal to their respective Appeals body for a review of the procedures implemented that led to a determination of misconduct and/or the sanction(s) applied.
+The respondent also has the right to appeal to their respective appeals body for a review of the procedures implemented that led to a determination of misconduct and/or the sanction(s) applied.
 The respondent may not appeal the substance of the determinations, but may argue that the procedures used to make the determinations were not consistent with the published policies and procedures for doing so.

-Within fifteen class days of being notified of a final decision by the appropriate Appeals Board, the grievant may subsequently appeal the decision of the Board to the President or his designee, on the grounds that the stated grievance procedures were not followed.
+Within fifteen calendar days of being notified of a final decision by the appropriate Appeals Board, the grievant may subsequently appeal the decision of the Board to the President or his designee, on the grounds that the stated grievance procedures were not followed.
 An appeal is initiated by filing a written statement with the Office of the President of the university which clearly outlines the claimed violations of procedure and indicates how the procedural violation prejudiced the decision of the Board.
 The President or her/his designee will examine the transcript of the Board proceedings and all exhibits entered as evidence to make a decision.
-A decision must be made and communicated within ten working days of the receipt of the appeal.
+A decision must be made and communicated within ten calendar days of the receipt of the appeal.
 The President or designee may either remand the case back to the Board with direction to reconsider the case in the light of the specified procedural problems or uphold the Board's decision as procedurally sound.
 The substance of the Appeals Board’s decision is not appealable.

 Grievance Procedures